Hailey Bieber Reveals the Clever Beauty Trick She Learned From Kendall Jenner

 The 23-year-old model reveals the guidelines she follows in a new interview with Elle.

 From practicing self-care to being knowledgeable about products' ingredients, there are a number of habits Hailey has developed.
-She even picked up a tip from her BFF Kendall Jenner.
+She's even picked up a tip from her BFF Kendall Jenner.

 "I love beauty trends from the '90s," Hailey explains.
 "I'm obsessed with them!
 I've always been into a pop of something cool like neon on the eye.
 I'm also into what people are doing with little crystals on the face right now.
 Kendall just put crystals on her hairline for something, and I thought it was so clever and cute."